duckduckgo/duckduckgo/documentation/spice2.md

 (tbd)

 ###Spice wrap_jsonp_callback
-If the API used for your plugin does not support JSONP (ie. it doesn't provide a URI parameter to indicate the callback function to be used on the API response), set `wrap_jsonp_callback` to true and the API response will automatically be wrapped in the appropriate function call for your plugin.
+If the API used for your instant answer does not support JSONP (ie. it doesn't provide a URI parameter to indicate the callback function to be used on the API response), set `wrap_jsonp_callback` to true and the API response will automatically be wrapped in the appropriate function call for your instant answer.

 ###Spice proxy_cache_valid
 (tbd)

 ###Spice is_unsafe
-If your plugin has the potential to return unsafe results (eg. contains vulgar words, crude humour) the `is_unsafe` flag must be set to true.
-Any plugins that have `is_unsafe` set to true can only be seen when a user has safe-search turned off, or when they add the phrase `!safeoff` to their query (eg. "automeme !safeoff").
+If your instant answer has the potential to return unsafe results (eg. contains vulgar words, crude humour) the `is_unsafe` flag must be set to true.
+Any instant answers that have `is_unsafe` set to true can only be seen when a user has safe-search turned off, or when they add the phrase `!safeoff` to their query (eg. "automeme !safeoff").

 ------